 Popular/Famous Films: Sullivan’s Travels, The More the Merrier, Foreign Correspondent, Ride the High Country

 Fast Facts: Grew up in Los Angeles and delivered papers to Cecil B DeMille.
 Started out in romantic comedies and dramas but eventually found success in Westerns.

-Married fellow actress Francis Dee.
-Made more money from his real estate investments than his films.
+He married fellow actress Francis Dee.
+Made more money from his real estate investments than from his films.
 Co-starred in six films with Barbara Stanwyck.
 A close personal friend of Will Rogers.